10 Animals You May (or May Not) See in Yellowstone

 Where to see: In the marshy areas of meadows and along bodies of water.

 Though they may be the largest of the cat species that call Yellowstone National Park home, as well as one of the top predators—they are very rarely seen.
 Experienced hunters—cougars prefer rocky terrain and wooded areas where they can quickly escape their competition.

 Where to see: Though chances are slim you’ll spot a cougar, if you happen to spot one, they’ll most likely be in rockier areas of the park

 Wolverines, mid-size carnivores in the weasel family, are so rarely seen and inhabit such remote terrain at low densities that assessing population trends is difficult and sudden declines could go unnoticed for years.
 There have been only seven documented wolverines in eastern Yellowstone.

 Where to see: Their habitat is high-elevation islands of boreal (forest) and alpine (tundra) habitat.
 The few observed in the park have been in the eastern part of the park.

-The animals that inhabit Yellowstone National Park certainly provide the perfect photo opportunity, but it is important to always practice safety when observing wildlife!
-Hike in groups, keep your distance and do not feed the animals!
+The animals of Yellowstone National Park certainly provide the perfect photo opportunity, but it is important to always practice safety when observing wildlife!
+Hike in groups, keep your distance, and do not feed the animals in Yellowstone!